-United States tsunami warning system needs major overhaul, report says
+U.S. tsunami warning system needs major overhaul, report says

 ‘Antiquated’ warning system in need of an update

-The panel looked closely at the overarching warning system: from the tsunami source, to the forecast to the messaging going out to the public.
+The panel looked closely at the overarching warning system: from the tsunami source to the forecast, to the messaging going out to the public.

 “We found that parts of [the] system that they have in place right now are somewhat antiquated and are not capable of making changes that a lot of states and communities are requesting to be changed,” said Wilson.

 For example, the two tsunami warning centers in Alaska and Hawaii are relying on outdated software and methods, which limits improving the warning process — including estimating wave-generating potential from earthquakes and other sources.
-As new and complicated warning issues have arisen over the years, a series of patchwork or “band-aid” fixes have been applied.
+As new and complicated warning issues have arisen over the years, patchwork or “band-aid” fixes have been applied.

-The Jan.
-15 Hunga Tonga volcanic eruption in the South Pacific and resulting tsunami exposed an issue that the panel had already identified: that NOAA should improve its ability to detect and warn about tsunamis from non-earthquake sources, such as volcanic eruptions and landslides.
+The Hunga Tonga volcanic eruption and resulting tsunami Jan.
+15 in the South Pacific exposed an issue that the panel had already identified: that NOAA should improve its ability to detect and warn about tsunamis from non-earthquake sources, such as volcanic eruptions and landslides.

-For example, because the system is currently set up to estimate tsunamis generated by earthquakes, tsunami advisories were issued for Hawaii and the U.S. West Coast relatively late in the game, Wilson said.
+For example, because the system is set up to estimate tsunamis generated by earthquakes, tsunami advisories were issued for Hawaii and the U.S. West Coast relatively late, Wilson said.

 “Every day, year or 10 years that goes by makes it more likely that we are going to have a larger event that will really test the system,” said Corina Allen, chief hazards geologist at the Washington Geological Survey and a member of the panel.